yunussevim/PronounceIt-Demo/README.md

 ### Use Cases

 #### Home Page Usages
-..* Play        | Navigates to play screen.
+*Play        | Navigates to play screen.
-..* Leader      | Navigates to leader board.
+* Leader      | Navigates to leader board.
-..* Preferences | Navigates to prefrences screen.
+* Preferences | Navigates to prefrences screen.